 1. Time to Value

-This is one of the most important customer onboarding metrics that needs to be measured.
+This is one of the most important customer onboarding KPIs that needs to be measured.
 As already mentioned above, the onboarding process should help the customers reach an early value ASAP.

 But, usually the customer success team teaches all the features to the customer at one go.
 This is where they go WRONG as it increases the time to value considerably.
 And time is precious for everyone.

 When a customer purchases your product, s/he is excited to learn about it and use it.
 Slowly, as time progresses, his/her curiosity starts decreasing.
-The more time it takes for the customer to get to value, the more doubts they start having about how good the product is and their decision to buy it.
+The more time it takes for the customer to get to value, the more doubts they start having about the product.
 After all, they had bought the product to achieve their goals faster and make their lives easier.

 So, it is important to teach customers only those features that will help them achieve their goals.
 If their goal is not easy to achieve and will take time, they should at least see an early value so that they start trusting your product.